jssteinberg/some-makeup/src/routes/style/index.md

 	{:else}
 		<code>--h3-line-span</code>-<code>--h6-line-span</code>
 	{/if}
-	for setting the number of lines the heading should span over.
+	for declaring the number of lines the heading should span over.
 Falls back to {#if i === 0}<code>2</code>{:else}<code>1</code>{/if}.
 </p>